Overview: SwissFEL – the new large research facility at the Paul Scherrer Institute

 View along the tunnel of the 250 MeV injector.
 Here tests of technologies for the SwissFEL run until the end of 2014.
-The new PSI large-scale research facility will be installed during 2015 and 2016.
+The new PSI large research facility will be installed during 2015 and 2016.
 (Paul Scherrer Institut/Frank Reiser)

-As at PSI’s other large scale facilities, the SwissFEL will be accessible to external researchers, although the requirements of the Swiss Technical Universities and industry will be given special consideration at the planning stage.
+As at PSI's other large research facilities, the SwissFEL will be accessible to external researchers, although the requirements of the Swiss Technical Universities and industry will be given special consideration at the planning stage.
 Until now, there are only two comparable facilities in operation anywhere in the world, with an additional two under construction.